Luteolin and Testosterone

 This translates to helping those suffering from chronic diseases, autism and even low testosterone.

-These therapeutic effects are met with little to no adverse side effects.
+Equally important, these therapeutic effects are met with little to no adverse side effects.

-Luteoin and Testosterone Video Review
+Luteolin Video Review

 Our first questions was how luteolin effects levels of testosterone.

 It has been established that luteolin protects the function of the testes by harnessing its anti-oxidant effects.